adobe/adobe-commerce-samples/admin-ui-sdk/v1/order/custom-view-button/README.md

 ## Features

-- **Custom Banner Notifications**: Add a custom Banner Notification for an order's 'Create Return' and 'Delete Order' buttons in the Commerce Admin panel to display a success or error message.
+- **Custom view button**: Add a custom view button to the order view in the Commerce Admin panel to redirect to the app.

 ## Prerequisites

--  Admin UI SDK 1.4.0+
-- Order custom view button extension point registered.
 - Adobe Commerce instance with IMS module installed and enabled.
 - Adobe Commerce Admin UI SDK installed and enabled.
 - Developer console access to the organization on App Builder.